-Selecting the Reset all voicing and rank surround/3D/perspective panning restores all voicing/panning stored for the organ to its default, and the organ will then sound as it did when it was first installed.
+Selecting the Reset all voicing and rank surround/3D/perspective panning (for this rank routing/voicing preset) restores all voicing/panning stored for the organ to its default for whichever rank routing/voicing preset is currently selected (see the Rank routing/voicing presets section).
 If you select that function you will be prompted for confirmation.